- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 JFXExample.javafor more details.

 - How to shutdown terminal session ?
 I meant to shutdown/exit the terminal application - thus stopping all EA's in that terminal.
-I don't see any way to exit the JFX api from user input.
-Just ctrl-c to stop the java api.
+I don't see any way to exit the NJ4X api from user input.
+Just ctrl-c to stop the application.

 - You can use